Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Apple Cider Vinegar Gummies

 Apple cider vinegar is one of the hottest superfoods to this day, with these candy-flavored Sculpt Nation gummies being the preferred alternative for a quick pick-me-up.
 With just two chewable per day, you can flood your body with free-radical-fighting antioxidants, and food is known for helping you lose weight (when paired with diet and exercise).
-It’s no miracle supplement, but research does link it to boosted energy and immune health.
+It’s no miracle supplement, but research does link it to boosted energy levels and immune health.

 - Supposedly tastes like candy!